dnsimple/dnsimple-api-examples/terraform/sentinel/README.md

 #### Step 4: Setup the Sentinel policy

 Create a new policy in Terraform Cloud.
 Copy the contents of `policies.sentinel` into the policy.
 You will also need to create a policy set and attach the policy to the policy set.
-When creating the policy set, you will should select the workspace you created in Step 2, otherwise the policies will be applied to all workspaces in your organization.
+When creating the policy set, you will should select the workspace you created in Step 2, otherwise, the policies will be applied to all workspaces in your organization.

 You will need to fill out the following variables in the policy with your own values: